byui-cse/itm300-course/source/module-02/project-lab.md

 5. **TCP/IP:** TCP/IP (Transmission Control Protocol/Internet Protocol) is the fundamental networking protocol suite used to enable communication between devices on the internet.
 It provides a set of rules and conventions for data transmission and network communication.
 TCP/IP consists of multiple layers, including the application layer, transport layer, internet layer, and network access layer.

-6. **LAMP Stack (Linux, Apache, MySQL, PHP):** The LAMP stack is a popular web development environment.
-In this lab, Apache HTTP Server (httpd), PHP, and MariaDB (MySQL) were installed on the EC2 instance to support hosting and serving dynamic web content.

 7. **SSL/TLS Encryption:** SSL/TLS encryption secures data transmitted over the web by encrypting the communication between clients and servers.
 In this lab, a self-signed SSL certificate was generated using openssl, allowing HTTPS access to the hosted website.

 8. **Server Configuration and Setup:** Commands were executed on the EC2 instance to update packages (sudo dnf update -y), install necessary software packages (httpd, php, mariadb), configure Apache to start at boot (sudo systemctl enable httpd), and set appropriate permissions on web directories.